Glossary

 The person who is the subject or focus of the complaint, i.e. the person who undertook the action or was responsible for the provision of service that triggered the complaint.

-• Responsible Person
+• Responsible Person (Schools)

-The Act defines a responsible person as:
+The Education Act 1990 NSW defines a responsible person as:

-♦ The proprietor of the school and, if the proprietor is a corporation, each director or person concerned in the management of the school, or
+♦ the proprietor of the school and, if the proprietor is a corporation,

-♦ A member of the governing body of the school, or
+♦ a member of the governing body of the school; or

-♦ The Principal of the school.
+♦ the principal of the school.

-♦ The Trustees of the Roman Catholic Church for the Diocese of Maitland-Newcastle (as the registered proprietor);
+♦ the Trustees of the Roman Catholic Church for the Diocese of Maitland-Newcastle (as the registered proprietor);

-♦ The Chief Executive Officer of the Catholic Diocese of Maitland-Newcastle;
+♦ the Chief Executive Officer of the Catholic Diocese of Maitland-Newcastle;

-♦ The Chief Operating Officer of the Catholic Diocese of Maitland-Newcastle;
+♦ the Chief Operating Officer of the Catholic Diocese of Maitland-Newcastle;

-♦ The Head of Catholic Schools;
+♦ the Head of Catholic Schools;

-♦ Principals of Diocesan schools.
+♦ the Principals of Diocesan schools;

 • Responsive Assessment